• Home

 Step 6

 Spoon off the fat 45 minutes into roasting.
-If you have a lot of smoke spoon off more.
-Once cooked let the duck rest for 20 minutes before carving.
+If you have a lot of smoke, spoon off more.
+Once cooked, let the duck rest for 20 minutes before jointing your bird and slicing the breast.

 NOTE: